PyDofus/d3-ts-renderer/README.md

 ## Getting started

-The renderer needs to know where to fetch sprite assets (bone bundles, skins, body/slot data, audio banks).
+The renderer needs to know where to fetch sprite assets.
 Call `configure()` once at startup before creating any sprite.

 ### Browser